 * CREATES Food and Nutrition Research Center: https://www.crea.gov.it/alimenti-e-nutrizione https://www.alimentinutrizione.it ** U.S. Department of Agriculture, Agricultural Research Service.
 FoodData Central, 2019. https://fdc.nal.usda.gov

-The ingredients for the vegan zucchini pesto are few, but they take advantage of the oiliness and “cheesy” flavor of macadamia nuts to replace the cheese that is usually one of the main ingredients of any type of pesto.
+The ingredients for the vegan zucchini pesto are few, but they take advantage of the oiliness and the “cheesy” flavor of macadamia nuts to replace the cheese that is usually one of the main ingredients in any type of pesto.

 - 20 leaves basil